All the way to the top

 The Firies Climb for MND is an annual event where firefighters climb Sydney Tower Eye to raise money and awareness for motor neurone disease (MND) research at Macquarie University.
 That’s 1,504 steps in over 20kg of full structural firefighting gear and all for MND.
 It’s a grueling challenge but nothing compared to those living with the disease.

 Since its inception in 2015, this event has raised over $2 million for MND research.
 Thanks to the overwhelming support of the firefighting community, sponsors, and the public, 100% of the funds raised from the climb have gone to MND research at Macquarie University.
 This year, our challenge is to raise $1 million – but we can’t do it alone.

-MND research is a cause that is very close to the heart of NSW firefighter Matt Pridham, as best friend Adam Regal was diagnosed with Motor Neurone Disease and given a very short life expectancy.
+MND research became a cause that is very close to the heart of NSW firefighter Matt Pridham after his best friend, Adam Regal, was diagnosed with MND.

 “Ten years ago we lost an uncle to MND.
 He was the first to be diagnosed in our family.
 He passed away just 18 months later.
 My father in 2011 was going through the process of seeing the doctors.
 From then, he was downhill straight away.
 It was just over 12 months before he passed away.
 And then not even twelve months later, I was hit with the same trap.”Adam Regal

 Adam, a loving husband, and father of two, sadly lost the fight against MND in August 2018.
 He continues to be an inspiration for the climb along with all other people and families in Australia living with MND.
 We will continue in their honor until there is a cure for MND.